ciresiemanym/platform-documentation/docs/vlmd/vlmd_submission.md

 !!! info

-    Data dictionaries must conform to the HEAL variable level metadata schema.
+    Data dictionaries must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).

-    Submissions should not include data of any kind.
+    Additionally, submissions should not include data of any kind.
 Submissions containing data will be removed from the Platform.

     More information and submission templates can be found [here](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata).